MM2-0/Kvaesitso/readme.md

 ### Using the F-Droid application

 The preferred way of installation is using the [F-Droid](https://f-droid.org) application.
 That way you will always be notified about updates.
-However, Kvæsitso is not avaiable in the official F-Droid repositories (and if it ever will be, all features depending on external APIs will probably be disabled).
+However, Kvaesitso is not avaiable in the official F-Droid repositories (and if it ever will be, all features depending on external APIs will probably be disabled).
 Instead there is a [repository](https://github.com/MM2-0/fdroid) for all of MM20's apps.
 Just scan the code below or open the link on your phone: